 Trying to pull up on the pedals on the upstroke uses the smaller muscles in the hamstrings and so doesn’t help as much, nor is it recommended.

-The muscle groups in your calves, ankles and feet don’t contribute as much to your power as you might think, says physiotherapist Phil Burt, who has supported Britain’s elite cyclists at three Olympic games and Team Sky at seven Tours de France.
+The muscle groups in your calves, ankles and feet don’t contribute as much to your power as you might think, says physiotherapist Phil Burt, who has supported Britain’s elite cyclists three times at the Olympic Games and Team Sky seven times at the Tour de France.

 He cites Paralympic cyclists who have lost their lower legs and are actually more efficient cyclists.

-Cycling doesn’t just use your leg muscles; those in your abdomen and back need to work to keep the upper body stable, while your shoulders and arms will get a workout, especially when climbing and out of the saddle.
+Cycling doesn’t only use your leg muscles.
+Those in your abdomen and back need to work to keep the upper body stable, while your shoulders and arms will get a workout, especially when climbing and out of the saddle.

-Because you’re extending your muscles less when cycling than with other exercises, cyclists may be less flexible than other athletes; tight hamstrings can be an issue.
+Because you’re extending your muscles less when cycling than with other exercises, cyclists may be less flexible than other athletes.
+As a result, tight hamstrings can be an issue.

-The three points of contact with the bike mean that core stability can be less developed, particularly for road cyclists.
-Coaches suggest mixing cycling with core strength exercises to improve this, in turn improving your efficiency on the bike and helping to prevent injury.
+The three points of contact with the bike (hands, backside and feet) mean valuable core stability can be less developed, especially in road cyclists.

 What are the injury risks when cycling?